-More than a decade ago, Vince Fedele set the gold basic for modern filter baskets with the launch of VST baskets.
+More than a decade ago, Vince Fedele set the gold fundamental for modern filter baskets with the launch of VST baskets.
 These were revolutionary at the time, and were rapidly adopted in specialty coffee.
 In the following years, this technology didn’t see any significant changes.
-However in basically the past year or two, a slew of challengers have suddenly appeared, promising more holes, faster flow, and higher and more even extractions.
+But in just the past year or two, a slew of challengers have suddenly appeared, promising more holes, faster flow, and higher and more even extractions.

-Armed with this crop of new baskets, better distribution tools — and an open mind about the shot time and brew ratio needed to make perfect espresso — baristas are making different styles of coffee, and pushing the envelope of extraction further than ever before.
+Armed with this crop of new baskets, better distribution tools — and an open mind about the shot time and brew ratio essential to make great espresso — baristas are creating different styles of coffee, and pushing the envelope of extraction further than ever before.

 New Kids on the Diffusion Block

 The new designs, by manufacturers such as Weber Workshops, Sworksdesign, and Wafo, operate on broadly similar principles.
 They are designed to have straighter sides, and for the basket holes to go as close as possible to the edge of the puck, allowing more even extraction of the coffee around the edge of the basket.
-They are brewed to tighter tolerances, and designed to warp less under the high pressures found in espresso coffee machines.
-But the the majority of significant difference, compared with previous filter baskets, is that they allow much faster flow, thereby allowing baristas to grind finer and extract higher than ever before.
+They are made to tighter tolerances, and designed to warp less under the high pressures found in espresso machines.
+Nevertheless the most significant difference, compared with previous filter baskets, is that they allow much faster flow, thereby allowing baristas to grind finer and extract higher than ever before.

 The Sworksdesign Billet basket allows fast flow in an espresso, despite the tiny size of the exit holes.

-Sheldon Wong, the founder of Sworksdesign, explains that the beginning point for his basket design was to push for the holes at the bottom to cover the widest possible area, so that the entire puck can be extracted uniformly effectively.
+Sheldon Wong, the founder of Sworksdesign, explains that the starting point for his basket design was to push for the holes at the bottom to cover the widest possible area, so that the entire puck can be extracted equally effectively.
 “The holes span a 57.5mm diameter area on my 58mm basket,” he says.

 In older basket designs, on the other hand, the holes don’t extend all the way to the edge.
 “In regions without holes, water will flow to the bottom, hit a wall and then travel horizontally to find the nearest exit,” Sheldon says.
 “The flow velocity here will be slower than the water paths that happen to line up with a hole in the basket.
 Water will always prefer flowing through paths of less or least resistance — leading to locally higher extraction and leaving other areas under-extracted.”